 What is coffee flour?

 You are probably wondering if coffee flour has caffeine.
-I wondered this too because I wondered if I could eat a lot of these cookies without getting a caffeine buzz.
+I wondered, too, if I could eat many of these cookies without getting a caffeine buzz.
 Coffee flour has as much caffeine as dark chocolate.
-(That being said, I would probably only eat a couple at one sitting.)
+(That being said, I would probably only eat a couple in one sitting.)

 I was really surprised at how easy it was to use coffee flour.
-You use about 3 tablespoons, similarly to using cocoa powder in a recipe.
+You use about three tablespoons, similar to using cocoa powder in a recipe.
 These cookies have the same texture as a regular cookie and have a delicious taste.
 Drop me a note below and let me know what you think!

 If you can't find coffee flour and want something with that delicious coffee flavor, you can make my Gluten Free Chocolate Espresso Cookies :-).